Writing Good Commit Messages

 Included setup instructions for new contributors.

-Clarified the required dependencies.
+Clarified the required dependencies.✅ Refactoring code:

 refactor(router): simplify route middleware logic